 Try something new.
 Perhaps your child isn’t into organized sports or the idea of walking is boring.
 Why not have them try something totally new?
 Take them rock wall climbing, roller skating or blading, or sign up for a dance or karate class.

 Invite a friend.
 Activities are more fun when you have a buddy to do it.
-Have them invite a friend to go for a hike, a bike ride or for a swim at the local pool.
-See if you can sign up them up for the same sport or class together.
+Have them invite a friend to go for a hike, a bike ride, or for a swim at the local pool.
+See if you can sign them up for the same sport or class together.

 Let them choose an adventure.
 Let them pick an activity for the family to do.
 Whether it’s exploring a new park or hiking trail, they are more likely to participate with minimal groans and moans if they are the ones making the decision on where to go.
 Which leads us to…